pommicket/bootstrap/README.md

 Bootstrapping a compiler is not an easy task, so we're trying to make it as easy as possible.
-We don't even necessarily need a standard-compliant C compiler, we only need enough to compile someone else's C compiler, specifically we'll be using [TCC](https://bellard.org/tcc/) since it's written (mostly) in standard C89.
+We don't even necessarily need a standard-compliant C compiler, we only need enough to compile someone else's C compiler.
+Specifically, we'll be using [TCC](https://bellard.org/tcc/) since it's written (mostly) in standard C89.

 - efficiency is not a concern

 We will create big and slow executables, and that's okay.
-It doesn't really matter if compiling TCC takes 8 as opposed to 0.01 seconds; once we compile TCC with itself, we'll get the same executable either way.
+It doesn't really matter if compiling TCC takes 30 as opposed to 0.01 seconds; once the process is finished, we'll get the same executable either way.

 ## reflections on trusting trust

 In 1984, Ken Thompson wrote the well-known article [Reflections on Trusting Trust](http://users.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf).
 This is one of the inspirations for this project.
-To summarize the article: it is possible to create a malicious C compiler which will replicate its own malicious functionalities (e.g. detecting password-checking routines to make them also accept another password the attacker knows) when used to compile other C compilers.
+A brief summary is: it's possible to create a malicious C compiler which will replicate its own malicious functionalities (e.g. detecting password-checking routines to make them also accept another password the attacker knows) when used to compile other C compilers.
 For all we know, such a compiler was used to